MaryFllh/buildRESTfulAPI/README.md

 # Steps for testing the API
 You can either use the trained model in the models folder and run the app.py script or train the model by running buildModel.py
-1- After training the model, run app.py.
+1- After training the model (running buildModel.py) or just loading the trained model (in app.py script), run app.py.
 Make sure that the pickle model is in the path.
 2- From another terminal make a GET request with a query, e.g: http http://127.0.0.1:5000/ query == "The movie was extraordinary!"
 3- The output should be similar to below:
 HTTP/1.0 200 OK